TomaszRewak/C-sharp-console-gui-framework/README.md

 #### Implementing the `IControl` interface or inheriting the `Control` class

 This approach can be used to define fully custom controls.
-All of the basics within this library are implemented this way.
+All of the basic controls within this library are implemented this way.

 The `IControl` interface requires providing 3 members: